Embassy of the United States, Beijing

 The Embassy of the United States in Beijing is the diplomatic mission of the United States in China.
 It serves as the administrative office of the United States Ambassador to China.
-The embassy complex is in Chaoyang District, Beijing.
+The embassy complex is in Chaoyang, Beijing.

-In addition to Beijing, it covers the municipalities of Tianjin and Chongqing and the provinces of Gansu, Guizhou, Hebei, Henan, Hubei, Hunan, Inner Mongolia, Jiangxi, Ningxia, Qinghai, Shanxi, Shaanxi, Shandong, Sichuan, Tibet Autonomous Region, Xinjiang, and Yunnan.
+In addition to Beijing, it covers the municipalities of Tianjin and Chongqing and the provinces of Gansu, Guizhou, Hebei, Henan, Hubei, Hunan, Inner Mongolia, Jiangxi, Ningxia, Qinghai, Shanxi, Shaanxi, Shandong, Sichuan, Tibet, Xinjiang, and Yunnan.

 History

 The current U.S. Embassy in Beijing was opened and dedicated on August 8, 2008, by U.S. President George W. Bush and is the third largest American diplomatic mission in the world, after the Embassy of the United States, Baghdad and the Embassy of the United States, Yerevan.
 The U.S. embassy had its origins in 1935 when the legation was upgraded into the embassy in Nanjing.
 However, the central government of the nationalists was relocated to Taipei in 1949 due to the Chinese Civil War and the embassy was reopened in 1953.
 On January 1, 1979, the embassy was transferred to Beijing after normalizing relations with the communist government on the mainland.

 The 500000 sqft, eight story facility incorporates a great deal of free-standing transparent and opaque glass in its design.
 It is located on a 10 acre plot of land.
 The embassy warehouse is located in the Beijing Tianzhu Airport Industrial Zone in Shunyi District.